 4. Bring a robust black trash bag.
 Cut a hole beforehand in the bottom for you to put your head through and then slide it on once you get into your corral.
 You’ll be amazed how warm (and dry) you’ll be once you’ve gotten rid of all your other clothes.
 If you want, you can cut holes in the sides to slip your arms through, but if you’re like me that might be too fashion forward for your taste.

 5. Use your old heat sheets.
 Remember that heat sheet they gave you at the end of your last marathon or half-marathon that you put away in a draw as a memento?
 Why not honor your last effort by using it to keep warm before the race?
-Don’t worry: they’ll give you another one at the end of it.
+Don’t worry: they’ll likely give you another one at the end of it.

 6. Bring a broken-down cardboard box to sit on.
-It’ll be wet or dewy, even muddy, as you sit on the grass listening to the polyglot recorded message welcome you over and over to the athletes’ village.
+It’ll be wet or dewy, even muddy, as you sit on the grass listening to the polyglot recorded message welcoming you over and over to the athletes’ village.
 You need to keep your bottom dry, and a cardboard box is just about the only thing you can bring to the place that security hasn’t prohibited as an offensive weapon.

 7. Talk to people.
 Yeah, I know it’s early and it’s cold, and it took you fifty minutes to get coffee from the Dunkin’ Donuts stand.
 And, sure, you wanna get in the zone and psych yourself up.
 Plus, you bought six copies of The Economist that you haven’t read yet.
 But, you know what?
 You can’t concentrate and you’ve got plenty of time to get your game face on.
 In fact, your aim should be to psych yourself down so you don’t find yourself speeding through Brooklyn alongside a willowy Kenyan and crashing into The Wall before you leave Queens.
 Perhaps you think everyone else around you is too cool (temperamentally speaking) to talk to you.
 They aren’t.
 They’re just as nervous, excited, cold, and freaked out as you.
 Find out where they’re from; practice your Swedish; give and take some advice; wish them luck.
-If nothing else, conversation will eat away at the many, many minutes you have to wait.
+If nothing else, conversation will eat away the many, many minutes you have to wait.

 8. There are portapotties everywhere.
 You will need to pee.
 A lot.
 A combination of nerves, unnecessary amounts of pre-dawn energy drink, and necessary amounts of coffee will make you want to use the bathroom.
 DO NOT WORRY.
 There are toilets at the ferry terminal (Manhattan side).
 There are toilets on the ferry.
 There are toilets at the terminal (Staten Island side).* There are portapotties before you get on the bus.
 There are portapotties when you get off the bus.
 There are portapotties in the village.
 There are portapotties in or near your corral.
 You could spend the entire time lining up for portapotty after portapotty if you wanted.
+(Note: portapotties arrangements change frequently.)
 The one place that matters is your corral.
 For which reason: Thing #9.